ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 For simple things, using search tools is probably faster than reading this text. [`rg`](https://github.com/BurntSushi/ripgrep), [`fd`](https://github.com/sharkdp/fd), and [`fzf`](https://github.com/junegunn/fzf) are example of search tools.
 I personally use [VS Code's built in search box](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files).

 ## Directory Structure
 Directories start with a capital letter are synthesizers.
-Below is a list of directories that starts with a small letter.
+Below is a list of directories that start with a small letter.

 - `common`: Common components used across synthesizers.
 - `docs`: Documentations.